March 2024

 In matters of doctrine and conscience, unanimity shall be required for a final decision.
 In all matters which do not offend against the Word of God and the confessional writings mentioned in Article III of this Constitution, the majority vote shall decide.

-The order of business shall, as a rule, be as follows:
+The order of business at Quarterly Voter’s Meetings shall, as a rule, be as follows:

 2. Reading of Minutes